-- Weekly theory exams: Students must receive a grade of 70% or higher on each weekly theory exam. - 210-hour Core written and practical evaluation test: Students must receive a grade of 70% or higher.
-If a student fails to pass this evaluation test on their second attempt they may be asked to wrthdraw and re-enroll in the next Core class start date. - Final exam 1 (approximately 800-hour written exam): This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
-Students must receive a grade of 70% or higher on all final exams. - Final exam 2 (approximately 1400-hour written test): The written exam covers an overview of all theory instruction, California state law, and other items covered on the state cosmetology exam.
-Students must receive a grade of 70% or higher on all final exams. - 6 Monthly clinic practical worksheets: Students must complete monthly clinic practical worksheets.
+- Weekly theory exams: Students must receive a grade of 75% or higher on each weekly theory exam. - 210-hour orientation practical skills evaluation test: Students must receive a grade of 75% or higher.
+If a student fails to pass this evaluation test on their second attempt, they may be asked to withdraw and re-enroll in the next Core class start date. - Final exam 1 (approximately 800-hour written exam): This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
+Students must receive a grade of 75% or higher on all final exams. - Final exam 2 (approximately 1400-hour written test): The written exam covers an overview of all theory instruction, California state law, and other items covered on the state cosmetology exam.
+Students must receive a grade of 75% or higher on all final exams. - Monthly clinic practical worksheets: Students must complete monthly clinic praactical worksheets.